AIA Arizona

 AIA Southern Arizona

-All are welcome to join AIA Phoenix Metro’s Equity, Diversity, Inclusion, and Belonging (EDIB) committee in honoring Historic Preservation Month with a meaningful conversation on equity in preservation, featuring a special project spotlight on Camp Naco.
-Located in southern Arizona near the U.S.–Mexico border, Camp Naco is a rare and significant historic site with deep cultural layers—originally established as a military outpost for Buffalo Soldiers, and later shaped by Mexican and Indigenous communities.
+Presented by the AIA Phoenix Metro’s Equity, Diversity, Inclusion, and Belonging (EDIB) committee, in recognition of Historic Preservation Month, this will be a meaningful conversation on equity in preservation.
+Camp Naco is a rare and significant historic site with deep cultural layers—originally established as a military outpost for Buffalo Soldiers, and later shaped by Mexican and Indigenous communities.
+Today, Camp Naco stands as a powerful symbol of shared history, resilience, and the importance of preserving underrepresented narratives within the built environment.

 Moderated by Taz Khatri, AIA, Chair of the EDIB Committee and Principal at Taz Khatri Studios; and Anisa Hermosillo-Tronstad, Assoc.
 AIA, Intern Architect at GH2 Architects, speakers will include:

-- R. Brooks Jeffery Professor Emeritus of Architecture at the University of Arizona
+• R. Brooks Jeffery Professor Emeritus of Architecture at the University of Arizona

-- Jim McPherson Board President of the Arizona Preservation Foundation and an Arizona Advisor for the National Trust for Historic Preservation
+• Jim McPherson Board President of the Arizona Preservation Foundation and an Arizona Advisor for the National Trust for Historic Preservation

-- Corky Poster Architect + Principal at Poster Mirto McDonald
+• Corky Poster Architect + Principal at Poster Mirto McDonald

 Attendees will gain insight into how preservation can serve as a tool for honoring diverse histories, fostering belonging, and creating more equitable communities.